 ‘I hate this fucking rain.’
 He ground his teeth together.

-Jonathan’s mood was more down than up these days and the weather reflected it.
-He trundled along, trying to avoid the backsplash from the passing cars as they drove too fast through puddles.
+Jonathan’s mood, more down than up these days, was reflected in the weather.
+He stepped back from the passing cars as they drove too fast through puddles.

-The feeling passed and he walked on.
-The pavement beneath Jonathan’s black lacquered shoes felt as slippery as ice in parts and he wished he had broken with tradition and worn heavy, waterproof boots for his meeting.
+His black lacquered shoes slipped underfoot as he walked on.
+Jonathan wished he had broken with tradition and worn heavy, waterproof boots for his meeting.

 The rain continued to fall in defiance of his protests.